 The unique construction of the Therm-a-Rest make it both easy to pack and portable while the same design provides comfort and heat trapping qualities for a comfortable night’s sleep that is simple to pack up and carry when you’re on the move.

-When preparing your bug out list and deciding on the best sleeping mat for the job, you ultimately want the combination of a lightweight and compact footptint alongside thermal efficiency and comfort on the ground.
+When preparing your bug out bag list and deciding on the best sleeping mat for the job, you ultimately want the combination of a lightweight and compact footprint alongside thermal efficiency and comfort on the ground.
 In both of these instances the Z Lite Sol delivers the goods.

 Insulation properties and overall warmth are of course, important elements when choosing a sleeping bag for your bug out bag list and decisions on this will need to be made around your local climate considerations.

-Ultimately though, more warmth often means more weight (and packing space) and this really becomes the key point to consider when choosing a bag, particularly if you’re going to be carrying it on your back over potentially long distances.
+Ultimately though, more warmth often means more weight (and packing space) and this really becomes the key point to think about when choosing a bag, particularly if you’re going to be carrying it on your back over potentially long distances.

-If the capacity of your backpack allows, a mid temperature range bag with a small packed footprint is a safe bet to keep you comfortable in the widest range of scenarios.
+If the capacity of your bug out backpack allows, a mid temperature range bag with a small packed footprint is a safe bet to keep you comfortable in the widest range of scenarios.